Space Warfare, Early

 Interplanetary age warships fell into two broad categories, Attack ships and Hunter-Killers.
 Attack ships were often essentially modified SIOS or heavy shuttles equipped with advanced sensors, and using smart rockets and drones (with either a conventional or a nuclear, much more rarely an amat, warhead) to bombard a target, and had beam, kinetic, and defensive missile weapons for point-defence.
 Hunter-Killers were equipped with rockets and heavy beam weapons.
 Their task was to seek out and destroy Attack Ships.
 A great deal of expense and research was invested in making these vessels invisible to passive scanning, and to give them the tiniest possible signature for active scanning.
 The so-called "stealth" materials, which absorbed all types of electromagnetic radiation, were invaluable here.
 Tactics often involved a game of hide and seek, not unlike the submarines of industrial and information age Earth.
 However, once the ship's drive units (usually nuclear fusion, in some cases ionic) were engaged the vessel was immediately visible.
 Again, if it used its active sensors it was visible.
 If it passed over a starfield being observed by defenders' telescopes it was visible.
 And once detected, both types of vessel were large, unarmoured, fat easy targets that could be taken out with a single kinetic or beam hit.

 While ships of the early Federation period had speed, maneuverability, intelligence, and devastating weapons, the development of decent shielding lagged behind.
-At the same time that the corporations were seeking ways to design protective shielding for interstellar vessels, to protect them against interstellar gas, hard radiation, and cosmic dust, parallel attempts were various attempts were made by arms manufacturers and the military to protect ships.
+At the same time that the corporations were seeking ways to design protective shielding for interstellar vessels to protect them against interstellar gas, hard radiation, and cosmic dust, arms manufacturers and the military made parallel attempts to protect ships.
 The two approaches actually cross-fertilised each other, because cladding that can protect a relativistic ship against hard radiation may also work against optical, x-ray and gamma-ray laser weapons.
 The needs of each still remained very different, as a protective shielding that works for one kind of radiation often did not help against another one.
 However, super-reflective materials found use with both.
 These could defend against optical lasers, but were useless against particle beams and mass drivers.

 It is generally agreed that the ideal military shielding should: